port-labs/port-docs/docs/customize-pages-dashboards-and-plugins/page/catalog-page.md

 ### Search

 Port provides a free-text search option on tables.
-To search a table, click here:
+This will search all of the entities' properties and display the entities that match the query.
+If the query contains multiple words, entities that contain all of these words will be displayed, even if they are spread across different properties.

 ![Table search bar marked](/img/software-catalog/pages/TableSearchBar.png)